-Four seagrass species were recorded during the 2020 survey: Zostera muelleri subsp. capricorni (abbreviated to Z. capricorni throughout this report), Halodule uninervis, Halophila decipiens and Halophila ovalis (Figure 4).
+Four seagrass species were recorded during the 2021 survey of the monitoring meadows: Zostera muelleri subsp. capricorni (abbreviated to Z. capricorni throughout this report), Halodule uninervis, Halophila decipiens and Halophila ovalis (Figure 4).
 Only thin leaf morphologies of Z. capricorni and H. uninervis are found in the survey area.
 These variants of the two species have very similar above ground characteristics and are difficult to differentiate as part of rapid visual surveys.

-Extensive seagrass habitat was recorded, with seagrass present at 75% of the 160 intertidal survey sites (Figure 5).
-The mainland coastal Meadows 6 and 7 were characterised by a continuous cover of seagrass, while Meadow 2 at Flock Pigeon Island had isolated patches of seagrass cover (Figure 6).
+Seagrass was present at 77% of the 156 intertidal survey sites (Figure 5).
+The mainland coastal Meadows 6 and 7 were characterised by a largely continuous cover of seagrass, while Meadow 2 at Flock Pigeon Island had aggregated patches of seagrass cover (Figure 6).